You may call them cold sores or fever blisters. Whichever name you prefer, these sores tend to develop on the lip or around the mouth.

 Consider using an over-the-counter (OTC) antiviral ointment.
 You may have seen tubes of docosanol (Abreva) at your local drugstore.
 Many people start with this common OTC option and use it until their cold sores have healed.

-With this product, healing times may be comparable to other treatments.
+With this product, healing times may be comparable to other treatments, according to research from 2001.

 An OTC topical cream isn’t your only option.
-You can also try a prescription antiviral medication.
-Sometimes, these stronger medications can speed up the healing process.
-Talk to your doctor to see if one of these might be a good option for you:
+You can also try prescription antiviral medication.
+Talk with your doctor to see if one of these might be a good option for you:

 - Acyclovir (Zovirax): available in oral form and as a topical cream